Click here to see how to honor your ancestor as a Notable Alabama Pioneer for Alabama’s bicentennial

 Mr. Lanning had four brothers in the Confederate service.
 John Lanning was killed at the siege of Vicksburg and another brother, O. N. Lanning, was wounded at the battle of.
 Knoxville.
 He later served in the government service at Washington, D. C.

 Mr. Lanning was well known in Masonic circles, being a Royal Arch Mason, and was secretary of Sylacauga chapter, No. 104, ever since its organization.
-In 1904, he was the only living charter member of the Blue lodge, which was organized in Sylacauga in 1853, all the others having been “called from labor to refreshment.”
-Politically Mr. Lanning was a stanch Democrat, and, although well advanced in years, took an active interest in questions touching the public weal.
+In 1904, he was the only living charter member of the Blue Lodge, which was organized in Sylacauga in 1853, all the others having been “called from labor to refreshment.”
+Politically Mr. Lanning was a staunch Democrat, and, although well advanced in years, took an active interest in questions touching the public weal.
 For many years he has been a member of the Methodist Episcopal Church South, though his wife was a Baptist.

 On Oct.
 23, 1856, he was united in marriage to Emilie R. Oden, a daughter of Joshua and Charlotte Oden, one of the pioneer families of Talladega county.
 To this marriage were born six children, five of whom were living in 1904, the eldest, Lottie Lanning, was deceased.
 Those living were; Nettie Montgomery Lanning, Minnie Blanche Lanning, Emilie Oden Lanning, John Knox Lanning and Walter Dempsey Lanning.

 Nettie married Leon S. Phillips, a prominent merchant of Sylacauga; had two children: Ernest Lanning Phillips, living, and Herbert Leon Phillips, deceased in 1904.
 Minnie married W. P. Morrow, of Trussville, Ala., had one child, Eloise Morrow.
 Odie, the youngest daughter, was at-home-with her father in 1904.
 Knox, who was in the railroad superintendent’s office in Anniston, Ala., married Cora Phillips, of Sylacauga, had three children: Emilie Marie Lanning, Knoxye Elizabeth Lanning and Will Dempsey Lanning.
-Dempsey was a chemist in the largest drug house in Birmingham, Alabama, married Emma Wright , of Birmingham, had one child, Emmett Walter Lanning.
+Dempsey was a chemist in the largest drug house in Birmingham, Alabama, married Emma Wright, of Birmingham, had one child, Emmett Walter Lanning.

-Mr. Lanning was one of the best-known men in Talladega county, having lived an active business life and was an honest, upright man.
+Mr. Lanning was one of the best-known men in Talladega County, having lived an active business life and was an honest, upright man.
 In later life, he turned his attention to truck farming and in his seventy-sixth year, enjoyed personally attending to his farm.
 The Lannings were remarkable for longevity and for possessing an unimpaired intellect to a great age.